1hew/ComfyUI-1hewNodes/web/docs/RangeMapping/en.md

-# Slider Value Range Mapping
+# Range Mapping

-**Node Function:** The `Slider Value Range Mapping` node maps slider values in the 0-1 range to specified numerical ranges, supporting precision control and type conversion.
+**Node Function:** The `Range Mapping` node maps slider values in the 0-1 range to specified numerical ranges, supporting precision control and type conversion.

 ## Inputs